danbev/migrate/README.md

     attributes 'Dependencies': 'org.apache.log4j,se.rl.util:1.0'

 Creating a custom module as explained above is great if you have multiple applications that use the same module.
-The downside to this is that you have to maintain this and the modules have to be available of all installations if you are running in a cluster.
+The downside to this is that you have to maintain this directory structure and the modules have to be available of all installations if you are running in a cluster.
 With AS7 you also have the option to configure a module with a deployment.
 You can package a (META-INF/jboss-deployment-structure.xml)[migrate/blob/master/src/main/application/META-INF/jboss-deployment-structure.xml) with your deployments toplevel META-INF directory and the module will be added upon deployment.
+Notice how the name of such a module is prefixed with _deployment_ which means that you'll have to update you dependencis manifest headers.

-### Step 3.
+# Step 3.
 Dependency on jar in deployment archive
 Re-build and deploy migrate.ear and re-run the application again.
 The following error will be displayed:

     Caused by: java.lang.NoClassDefFoundError: se/rl/migrate/Version